rido-min/pnp-ppr-sample-spec/README.md

 The required hub version is only  available in the canary environment, to create a new hub you can follow the instructions from the docs but using the **subscription** and **regions** described below:

 - Request access to the `IOTPNP_TEST_BY_MAIN` subscription, via the Teams channel
-- Create a new IoT Hub under this subscription, wihtin the resource group `BugBash` in one of the supported regions: `Central US EUAP` or `East US EUAP`
+- Create a new IoT Hub under this subscription, wihtin the resource group `BugBash` in one of the supported regions: `Central US EUAP` or `East US 2 EUAP`

+>NOTE: All hubs created in this subscription will be removed after the bug bash.

 To create the hub using the `az` CLI replace the hubname and run the script below: